OpenNMS/opennms-pagerduty-plugin/README.md

 * Incidents can be acknowledged while someone is working on the problem
 * Incidents are cleared when there is no longer a problem

-The integration operates only in one direction currently (changes to alarms are pushed to PagerDuty), however future work could be done to achieve bi-directional communication by leveraing web hooks.

 This plugin is compatible with OpenNMS Horizon 26.1.3 or higher.

 ## Usage